-(1) Diners club Israel Ltd
+Diners club Israel Ltd

-On December 26, 2006, an agreement (hereinafter - the original agreement) was signed between the Company, and Cal - Israel Credit Cards Ltd. (hereinafte - CAL) and Diners Club Israel Ltd (hereinafter - Diners Israel), a subsidiary of CAL.
+On December 26, 2006, an agreement (hereinafter - the original agreement) was signed between the Company, and Cal - Israel Credit Cards Ltd. (hereinafter - CAL) and Diners Israel, a subsidiary of CAL.

-CAL is engaged with the issuance and clearance of VISA and Master-Card credit cards and is a principal member of the international organization of VISA and Master-card which provides it the right to use these trademarks in Israel as well as the right to issue and clear credit cards in Israel
+CAL is engaged with the issuance and clearance of VISA and Master-Card credit cards and is a principal member of the international organization of VISA and Master-card which provides it the right to use these trademarks in Israel as well as the right to issue and clear credit cards in Israel.